Database connections

 If you’re interested in learning more about this subject, we offer the Databases course in our CloverDX Academy. |

 A database connection lets you access database data sources.
-With a database connection, you can read data from database tables, perform SQL queries or insert records into database tables.
+With a database connection, you can read data from database tables, perform SQL queries, or insert records into database tables.
 These actions are taken by the components using a database connection.

 There are two ways of accessing a database: